DriftAsimov/animec/README.md

 # Animec

-An unofficial API to get data about anime characters, anime news, anime info and more.
+A module to get data about anime characters, news, info, lyrics and more.
 The API scrapes [myanimelist](https://myanimelist.net/) to parse requested data.

 If you wish to see a feature, please raise an [issue](https://github.com/DriftAsimov/animec).
 We will surely work on it.
-You can also join our [Discord](https://discord.gg/x3qAZV3) to get regular updates about the API.
+You can also join our [Discord](https://discord.gg/x3qAZV3) to get regular updates about the module.

 ## Installation and Usage

-To install the library:
+To install the module:
 ```python
 pip install animec
 ```

-To import the library:
+To import the module:
 ```python
 import animec
 # OR